-Fashion weeks are sources of all things unsustainable - all the CO2 emissions and disposable plastics in the wake of fashion people and clothing collections moving around the planet.
+Fashion weeks are sources of all things unsustainable – all the CO2 emissions and disposable plastics in the wake of fashion people and clothing collections moving around the planet.
 So how did LFW fare with the sustainable agenda, especially since Extinction Rebellion protested for the biannual event to be cancelled?
-The bells were definitely ringing as LFW hosted its first-ever fashion swap with initiatives from brands to become more circular.
+The bells were definitely ringing as LFW hosted its first-ever fashion swap with initiatives from brands to become more circular and fight climate change.

 Mulberry launched a ‘100% sustainable leather bag’, Alexander McQueen to donate old, unused fabric to students and Anya Hindmarch filled her London stores with 90,000 plastic bottles to represent the number of bottles purchased globally every six seconds.
 Yet the idea of getting off a flight and having a carbon-neutral water bottle, while getting into another car to drive from show to show, is still problematic.

 3. Milan Fashion Week misses out on Chinese attendees over Covid-19 fears.